t-arun-g/stamatics.github.io_TG/_pages/mathemania-2022/index.md

 - [Round 1](data/ROUND1_final.pdf)

 > "It is the worst torture in the world, waiting, when you know there's nothing you can do."
+> So while you wait, maybe check out our other socials, or network in the discord?